kyle-n/spooky-pictures/README.md

-# Oscars.watch
+# Spooky.pictures

-This is an Oscars fan site!
+This is a horror movie fan site!
 Still under construction.

 ## To do

-- Best song category
-- Reviews for all nominated performances
-- "Oscar clips" for all nominated performances
+- Convert Oscars code to horror

 ## Nerd stuff